Bird Day

-Bird Day is the name of several holidays celebrating birds.
+Bird Day or World Migratory Bird Day is the name of several holidays celebrating birds.
 Various countries observe such a holiday on various dates.

-International Migratory Bird Day
+World Migratory Bird Day

-International Migratory Bird Day is a conservation initiative that brings awareness on conserving migratory birds and their habitats throughout the Western Hemisphere.
+In 2006, the United Nations established World Migratory Bird Day to be held on the second weekend of May every year.
+The event was founded as an effort of the UN's Agreement on the Conservation of African-Eurasian Migratory Waterbirds to raise awareness of the migratory linkages between regions of the globe.
+World Migratory Bird Day events have been held in 118 nations.
+Each year, the United Nations announces a uniting theme for official events.
+It was formerly known as International Migratory Bird Day.
 This program is dedicated to international conservation efforts and environmental education in Canada, the United States, Mexico, Central and South America, and the Caribbean.
 Originated by the Smithsonian Migratory Bird Center, it is now coordinated by Environment for the Americas.